Mr. Soft: Critical reception

+In a review of the 1988 reissue, Jerry Smith of Music Week considered it a "well-deserved reissue" of a "truly classic hit from 1974" and added, "It's only sad that it should take an advert to generate interest for one of the most influential artists of the Seventies."
+Chris Roberts of Melody Maker described it as "surprisingly entertaining", with Harley "display[ing] wit, daffiness, and stroodle on the noodle".
+Pete Paisley of Record Mirror noted the "nigglingly nasty camp fairground feel that pretty well sums up all the lurid over-theatricality of much early Seventies pop".
+He continued, "The sort of record that will either conjure up feelings of wincing horror or elated nostalgia."
+Jim Whiteford of the Dundee Evening Telegraph believed it was "sure to make the top 40 once again, with a little radio attention".
+Mervin Straughan of the Sunderland Echo called it a "70s classic [which] is far superior to much of the material around today", with Harley "bounc[ing] along like an Indian Rubber Man with his elasticated, almost surreal vocals".

 Carol Clerk of Classic Rock, in a 2006 review of The Cockney Rebel – A Steve Harley Anthology, described the song as "exquisitely crafted and arranged, and determinedly eccentric to boot".
 Chris Roberts of Uncut wrote, "Harley's band slid perfectly into the post-Ziggy/Roxy slipstream, all mannered English vocals, florid lyrics and sexual-theatrical rock.
 Tricksy hits like 'Judy Teen' and 'Mr Soft' (riddled with inventive sonic punctuation, also violins) displayed arch wit."

 Legacy

 The English alternative rock band Elbow called themselves "Mr Soft" during the early 1990s.
 Speaking to the Birmingham Post in 2013, Harley said, "I kind of secretly hear and imagine the possibility that I might be an influence, and my wife will see it, but, I don't want to go there and find out that they've never heard of me!
 I don't need that kudos.
 I'm a great fatalist.
 Elbow's first group name was Mr Soft, and I've spoken quite a lot to Guy Garvey about it.
 It's nice.
 But mostly you don't want to think about it."

 In their 1994 hit "Shakermaker", the English rock band Oasis referenced "Mr. Soft" with the line "I've been driving in my car with my friend Mr. Soft".
 In a 2004 survey by Phones 4u listing the UK's top ten most recognisable jingles, "Mr. Soft" ranked at number 7.